-Under the policy, any student-athlete who qualifies for a state championship tournament can be tested.
-This means that if a team qualifies for a state tournament, any student-athlete on the team can be tested, or if a student-athlete qualifies for a state championship in an individual sport like track and field or wrestling, that individual can be tested.
+Under the policy, any athlete who qualifies for a state championship tournament can be tested.
+This means that if a team qualifies for a state tournament, any athlete on the team can be tested, or if an athlete qualifies for a state championship in an individual sport like track and field or wrestling, that individual can be tested.